Inuyasha the Movie: Swords of an Honorable Ruler

-Inuyasha the Movie: Swords of an Honorable Ruler is a 2003 Japanese animated fantasy adventure film based on Inuyasha manga series written and illustrated by Rumiko Takahashi.
+Inuyasha the Movie: Swords of an Honorable Ruler is a 2003 Japanese animated fantasy adventure film based on the Inuyasha manga series written and illustrated by Rumiko Takahashi.
 The film is directed by Toshiya Shinohara, written by Katsuyuki Sumisawa, and produced by Sunrise.
-The film was released in Japan on December 20, 2003.
+It was released in Japan on December 20, 2003.

-In the film, Inuyasha and Sesshomaru are forced to work together to seal the evil So'unga, their father's third sword, when it is awakened from its sheath.
+In the film, Inuyasha and Sesshomaru forcefully work together to seal So'unga, their father's third sword, when it is awakened from its sheath.

-The film marks the third film for the Inuyasha series, following The Castle Beyond the Looking Glass (2002) and followed up by Fire on the Mystic Island (2004).
+Swords of an Honorable Ruler is the third film of the Inuyasha series, following The Castle Beyond the Looking Glass and followed up by Fire on the Mystic Island.

 Plot

 Two centuries ago, the great dog-demon Tōga denies his elder son Sesshomaru's request for ownership of two of his swords, Tessaiga and So'unga.
-Afterwards, Tōga heads to a mansion guarded by an army of samurai where his human wife, Lady Izayoi, is giving birth.
-The army's leader, Takemaru of Setsuna, who is in love with Izayoi, attempts to kill her by stabbing her and setting the mansion aflame.
-Tōga defeats the army and cuts off one of Takemaru's arms to enter the mansion, and uses his third sword, Tenseiga, to revive Izayoi.
-Tōga forces her to flee the burning mansion with their newborn, whom he names Inuyasha, then fights Takemaru.
+Afterwards, Tōga goes to a mansion guarded by an army of samurai where his human wife, Lady Izayoi, is giving birth.
+The army's leader, Takemaru of Setsuna, who is in love with Izayoi, attempts to kill her by stabbing her and setting the mansion ablaze.
+Tōga defeats the army, wounds Takemaru and enters the mansion, where he uses his third sword, Tenseiga, to revive Izayoi.
+Tōga allows her to flee the burning mansion with their newborn, whom he names Inuyasha, then fights Takemaru.
 At a safe distance, Izayoi witness the mansion collapses on both men and Toga's spirit wishes her to live a long life with Inuyasha.

 In the present day, Inuyasha travels through the Bone-Eater's Well from the Feudal era to visit Kagome Higurashi in the modern era.
 Unbeknownst to them, Kagome's family uncover an ancient sword as part of their shrine's treasures, which turns out to be So'unga.
 The spirit of So'unga's sheath, Saya, emerges before the sword finds its way to Inuyasha and Kagome.
 Saya tells Inuyasha that he must master the sword before it can destroy the modern world, but once he holds it, it possesses his arm and reverts him to his demon form, forcing him to return to the Feudal era.
 Inuyasha's friends, monk Miroku, demon slayer Sango, fox demon Shippo, and Sango's nekomata companion Kirara attempt to stop him, only to escape once Inuyasha uses the sword's deadly Dragon Twister attack.
 Kagome takes Saya with her to the Feudal era and reunites with everyone including Inuyasha's mentor Myoga, who knows Saya.
 They are eventually accompanied by blacksmith Totosai, the creator of Tōga's swords.